florentgiovannone/SEB-Project-3-front-end/README.md

 - Developing the entire logic for both the frontend and backend aspects of the "add to cave" functionality.

 ### Change password component
+This part of the project was handled by my pair colleague Dinul.
-For the handle change password, we had both a front-end and a back-end part:
+For the handle change password, we had both a frontend and a backend part:

-#### Front End
+#### Frontend
-For the front end, we needed to fetch the current user with the userId.
+For the frontend, we needed to fetch the current user with the userId.
 Then, we updated the user's information with the provided data.
 Additionally, we implemented error handling to manage cases where incorrect information was provided.
 ```jsx
     async function handleChangePassword() {
         try {